 Offline-first.
 Self-hostable.
 Designed for the places where reliable infrastructure doesn't exist yet — because that's where the work matters most.

-The same convergence method that benchmarks Tarjumi, turned on context management for local LLMs.
+The forgetting research behind brainbox, turned on context management for local LLMs.
 V2 beats V1 on all 7 models tested (sign test p = 0.008) — with an open-source benchmark and algorithm.
 Read the paper →

 Agent-based simulation for testing convergence under controlled conditions.
 How do independent measurement systems behave at scale?
 What breaks first?